"

 • 1 fruit exchange = 15g CHO

-By learning these standard values, you can estimate the macronutrient and calorie content of a food or meal using these conversion factors:
+By learning these standard amounts of CHO, PRO, and FAT, you can easily estimate the macronutrient and calorie content of a food or meal using these conversion factors:

 📘 Is there a table for the Exchanges Lists?

-The Exchange Lists are often shown in a table that outlines each food group, the calories provided, and standard serving size examples.
+The Exchange Lists are often presented in a table that outlines each food group, the calories it provides, and standard serving size examples.
 This format makes it easy to compare foods within and across groups for practical meal planning.

 Table B.1: Exchange List with Macronutrients, Calories, and Examples